 The art of printing books and the telephone were giant leaps for mankind, but internet is a completely different beast.
 Not only can you communicate in a multitude of ways with people anywhere on the planet.
 You also have the collected information of humanity available at your fingertips.

 And all this is something that has happened in the last 20 years or less.
 Of course telephones have been around a long time, but they cannot match the flexibility and price of web transmission where you among other things can talk for free with a friend on the other side of the planet.
-The thought of all this is really mind-boggling.
+The possibilities of all this is really mind-boggling.

 The last five years have given us quite a lot of new toys such as YouTube, Twitter and Facebook, connecting people more than Nokia ever could.
 And they are often being put to good use.
 When hurricane Katrina hit New Orleans in 2005, blog entries and Flickr photos were referred to by live broadcasts on CNN and displayed world-wide.
 During the riots surrounding the elections in Iran summer of 2009, Twitter played an important part in letting people get their message out to the public.